orcasound/orcasite/README.md

 ## Getting started

 #### Quick Start:
-- Load the Docker Configuration `docker-compose pull && docker-compose up`
+- Load the Docker Configuration`docker-compose pull && docker-compose up`
-- You should now have a phoenix server running running at localhost:8080
+- Navigate to a new terminal in the same directory
-- Next, leave the phoenix server running while opening a new tab
+- Stop the containers by running `docker-compose stop`
-- In the new tab, install the dependencies by running `docker-compose exec phoenix bash -c "mix deps.get && cd assets && npm install"`
+- Install the hex and npm dependencies by running `docker-compose exec phoenix bash -c "mix deps.get && cd assets && npm install"`
+- Restart your containers by running `docker-compose up`
 - Navigate to localhost:4000 to view the React app

 ## Detailed Setup